alexmilowski/data-science/activities/emr-opennex-climate-model/README.md

     python acquire.py avg-rcp85 60 "[40,-125,35,-120]" 2015-01 2015-03 dataset/

-This should take about x minutes.
+This should take about 2-3 minutes.

 ## Understanding the Data ##